This article explains how to allow your domain, and how the reputation score calculation works, as it pertains to email service configurations.

 - Increase the deliverability of the emails to Inbox instead of the Spam folder.

-- If you have DMARC setting on, you will have to Whitelabel to send emails using Gainsight Email Infrastructure.
+- If you have DMARC setting on, you will have to allow to send emails using Gainsight Email Infrastructure.

-- If you have "-all" option at the end of your SPF setting, Whitelabeling is mandatory for using Gainsight email infrastructure.
+- If you have "-all" option at the end of your SPF setting, allowing is mandatory for using Gainsight email infrastructure.

-- Domain Whitelabel: This type of whitelabel allows recipient email servers and services to verify the identity of the email sender back to the domain that the sender controls.
+- Domain Allow: This type allows recipient email servers and services to verify the identity of the email sender back to the domain that the sender controls.
 This provides a layer of email authentication that helps in email deliverability.
-With only the domain whitelabel, you are still subject to the reputation of your IP address.
+With only the domain allow, you are still subject to the reputation of your IP address.

 Reputation Score Calculation